hydroper-com/docs/misc/company-log.md

 Between these years I was constantly building side libraries for Transformice Lua modules such as TextAreaShop.

-In 2023 I've experimented with the Godot Engine and produced a very incomplete demo of a Phantasy Star III game remake, which I lost interest on continuing.
+In 2023 I've experimented with the Godot Engine and produced a very incomplete demo of a Phantasy Star III (from the Sega company) game remake, which I lost interest on continuing.